FrankTimmons/Capstone/README.md

 8. Run the project

-    Ctrl+S to save all your changes
+    Ctrl+S to save all your changes, then click "file - build and run" in the top left of the project window.
+Congrats!
+You're running the project!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>